 The city of Tenochtitlan was the military power, which spearheaded the conquest of new territory.
 But the Aztec emperor didn’t rule every city, state directly.
 Local governments would remain in place, but was forced to pay varying amounts of tribute to the Triple Alliance.
 In the early 1500s, the Aztec civilization was indeed at the height of its power.
 But then, the Spanish arrived with their expansion plans.
 This eventually led to a huge battle between the Incas and the alliance of Spanish conquistadors and the native allies they had assembled led by the famous (or rather infamous) Hernan Cortes in 1521.
-A defeat in this decisive battle eventually led to the fall of once famous Aztec empire.
+A defeat in this decisive battle eventually led to the fall of the once famous Aztec empire.

 8. The Roman Civilization

-The Roman Civilization came into picture around the 6th century BC.
+The Roman Civilization came into the picture around the 6th century BC.
 Even the story behind the foundation of the ancient Rome is something of a legend, it’s full of myths.
 But at the height of its power, the Romans ruled over the biggest chunk of land in that era – all the present day counties surrounding the modern day Mediterranean sea were a part of ancient Rome.

 Early Rome was governed by kings, but after only seven of them had ruled, the Romans took power over their own city and ruled themselves.
 They then instead had a council known as the ‘senate’ which ruled over them.
 From this point on one speaks of the ‘Roman Republic’.
-Rome also saw the rise and fall of some of the greatest emperors in human civilization, like Julius Caesar, Trajan and Augustus.
+Rome also saw the rise and fall of some of the greatest emperors in human civilization, like Julius Caesar, Trajan, and Augustus.
 But eventually, the empire of Rome became so vast that it simply was not possible to bring it within a single rule.
-The Roman empire in the end was overrun by millions of barbarians from the north and east of Europe.
+The Roman empire, in the end, was overrun by millions of barbarians from the north and east of Europe.